evanfp582/Kotlin-TUI/README.md

 Fully implement a digital representation of the screen as a char array so both limit regenerating text and to allow for two thing to change at the same time

+I need to be able to embed style into the middle of the text associated with a component For example I want the last char of a text box to be a blinking box, but honestly my line is not a bad solution

 ## Resources
 I used a bunch of public repos and resources to make this.
 Here is an ongoing list: